xflynx25/arduino-lmic-EU433support/README.md

    transmits temperature and relative humidity using a DHT22 sensor.
 It's only been tested with Feather M0-family products.

+- [`ttn-otaa-sx1262.ino`](examples/ttn-otaa-sx1262/ttn-otaa-sx1262.ino) is a version of `ttn-otaa.ino` that demonstrates [Advanced initialization](doc/HOWTO-Manually-Configure.md#advanced-initialization) techniques
+  that will be required for some boards, in particular, any SX126x transceiver that is not pre-integrated.

 - [`raw.ino`](examples/raw/raw.ino) shows how to access the radio on a somewhat low level, and allows to send raw (non-LoRaWAN) packets between nodes directly.
    This is useful to verify basic connectivity, and when no gateway is